Background pattern

 • absence or decrease of menstrual periods,

-• changes in the breast gland in men and women such as abnormal milk production or abnormal growth.
+• changes in the mammary gland in men and women, such as abnormal production of breast milk or abnormal growth.

 • abnormal heart rhythm,